-That these families are maximal can be checked by hand, or more quickly, using the Haskell software [23] mentioned in the introduction using display \$ maximalTableauFamilies ColType Closed 17 (ssyts 5 [3]).
-Let T, Uand V be the plethystic semistandard signed tableaux of outer shape (1^{17}) and inner shape 3 having as their entries the three families above.
+That these families are maximal can be checked by hand, or more quickly, using the Haskell software [24] mentioned in the introduction using display \$maximalTableauFamilies ColType Closed 17 (ssyts 5 [3]).
+Let T, U and V be the plethystic semistandard signed tableaux of outer shape (117) and inner shape 3 having as their entries the three families above.
 From the table above which lists the (3)-tableau entries in the signed colexicographic order from Definition 3.8, one can see that any plethystic tableau of the form is semistandard.
-Observe that

-Thus two of the 2N columns UU of length 17 in a plethystic semistandard signed tableau of outer shape $(2N, \frac{17}{2}, 2N)$ and inner shape (3) may be replaced with two columns TV without changing the weight.
-(The columns must then be reordered as in (4.5) to respect the semistandard condition).
+Observe that columns must then be reordered as in (4.5) to respect the semistandard condition).
 Hence are at least 2^N plethystic semistandard signed tableaux of outer shape whose signed weight is 2(18N, 15N, 10N, 5N, 3N).
-Similar arguments to the previous Example 4.24 now show the plethysm coefficients $\langle s{(M^{17})} \circ s{(3)}, s{(18M, 15M, 10M, 5M, 3M)} \rangle$ for even M do not stabilise, even though the relevant signed weight is maximal.
+Similar arguments to the previous Example 4.25 now show the plethysm coefficients $\langle s{(M^{17})} \circ s{(3)}, s{(18M,15M,10M,5M,3M)} \rangle$ for even M do not stabilise, even though the relevant signed weight is maximal.